The Man Who Could Not Sleep

 The Man Who Could Not Sleep was a 1915 silent film by Edison Studios.
 The film is now considered a lost film with known extant copies nearly informationless because of nitrate decomposition.
 It was directed by John H. Collins and based on a script by Mark Swan.
 It starred Marc McDermott, Julia Calhoun, and Charles Sutton.
+Footage was featured in Decasia, an American collage film by director Bill Morrisson.

 The plot involved a judge named Jeffer (Marc McDermott) who is cursed by a woman to be unable to sleep after an unfair sentence.